hermi362/raytracer/README.md

 # raytracer
-A C++ implementation of the simple raytracer from Jamis Buck's book "The Raytracer Challenge"
+A C++ implementation of the simple raytracer from Jamis Buck's book "The Raytracer Challenge".

+I am using this project to re-familiarize myself with C++ after being away for it for about a decade.

 ## Prerequisites
 - g++